What is the Keirsey ISTP “Crafter” Personality Type?

 Crafter Personality Characteristics

-Most of us use tools in some capacity, of course, but Crafters (as much as ten percent of the population) are the true masters of tool work, with an innate ability to command tools and to become experts at all the crafts requiring tool skills.
+Crafters use tools in some capacity and are the true masters of toolwork.
+They have an innate ability to command tools and become experts at all the crafts requiring tool skills.

-Even from an early age, they are drawn to tools as magnet tools fall into their hands demanding use, and they must work with them.
+Even from an early age, children are drawn to tools.
+Magnett tools fall into their hands, demanding use, and they must work with them.

 Like all the Artisans, Crafters love action and know instinctively that their activities are more enjoyable and more effective if done impulsively, spontaneously, and subject to no schedules or standards but their own.